sanderlukas/py-task/README.md

   ```

 * Run script `python task.py`
-* Script will run continuously checking URLs after every minute (can be changed on line 76 of task.py, interval argument)
+* Script will run continuously checking URLs after certain period (can be changed on line 76 of task.py, interval argument, set 5 sec for now)
 * Scripts output will be saved in results.csv
   * CSV headers: url, result, timestamp, duration, error
   * If the check was successful the result column contains semicolon separated string of the found matches, otherwise it will be left empty